|Air Support Unit

 - Provides confidential counseling and psychotherapy.

-- Debriefs at SWAT Team call outs and other critical incidents.
+- Debriefs at S.W.A.T team call outs and other critical incidents

 - Conducts Peer Resource Support training.

-- Processes, data enters and maintains original files including arrest, crime, juvenile contacts, traffic accidents, citations, field interviews, and other related documents
+- Processes, enters data and maintains original files including arrest, crime, juvenile contacts, traffic accidents, citations, field interviews and other related documents.

-- Conducts Cal-ID fingerprint searches
+- Conducts Cal-ID fingerprint searches.